DzubenkoArtem/Course_Reflection.md/README.md

 - Exploring new languages and programming tools.

 ## Fun Fact
-- I enjoy [favorite hobby], and when I’m not coding, you can usually find me doing [other activity].
+- I enjoy programming, and when I’m not coding, you can usually find me doing training in gym.